 It is well known that there is a strong correlation between engagement and high employee satisfaction.
 HR professionals have found that when employees are given greater control over their physical workplace, engagement levels are higher.

 Organisations that show they trust employees to perform their job no matter where they work typically see better results.
+For example, this includes workplace practices like flexible working.
 Furthermore, employees tend to perform better in comfortable places that do not invite stress.

 Most open-plan offices do not accommodate the needs of every employee.
-The most engaged workers are those with more control over their work experience and can focus on their performance levels.
+The most engaged workers are those with more control over their work experience who can focus on their performance levels.

 However, this level of flexibility and freedom is not for everyone.
 Some people, particularly older generations and introvert personality types prefer workstations they are familiar with, around people they know and feel comfortable with.